fridolinvii/SignalCommander/README.md

 This provides a step-by-step guide on how to control your server using the Signal messaging app.

 Currently, you can send a message containing a torrent link, and the server will download the torrent.
 Additionally, you can check the status and perform other operations on the torrent application.
+In addition, you can send LaTeX files in a zip file and convert them to a PDF.

 ## 1. Setup & Installation